 Process.
 CGU students register for all courses, including 5C classes, at CGU.
 This policy applies for all semesters, including summer.
 (See Register for Classes.)

 5C Courses.
-Consortium agreements require CGU students to obtain instructor permission to register in a 5C course.
+Agreements among The Claremont Colleges require CGU students to obtain instructor permission to register in a 5C course.
 Students complete the CGU Registration Form for Courses Offered at the 5C to document instructor permission.
 This form is also used by the student's department at CGU to indicate whether graduate credit is to be given for the student's enrollment in your course.
 Note that 5C courses that are added to the CGU Schedule of Classes have already been approved for graduate credit.

 Dropping 5C Classes.
 CGU students may drop 5C classes by submitting a completed Change in Registration (Add/Drop) Form to the CGU Registrar's Office.
 Your initial on this form provides evidence of your concurrence with the student's request to drop your class.